jarrodharvey/update_retention_multiple_schedules/README.md

 renv::restore()
 ```

-You can adapt this to bulk update your own disposal schedule!
+By default the script will use the prov data in the data/prov_sample_data folder, but you can adapt this to bulk update your own disposal schedule!

 In the line below: